 What time should I start hiking to Havasu Falls?

 It’s a good idea to get an early start to hike out to Havasu Falls.
 The parking lot fills up with cars and it’s a more pleasant hike if you’re not doing it in the heat of the day.
-And the reservation check-in office in the Supai Village is rather slow so if there are people in front of you, you’ll be in for a bit of a wait.
+And the reservation check-in office in the Supai Village is rather slow.
+If there are people in front of you, you’ll be in for a bit of a wait.

 How physically fit do I need to be to do the hike?

 That’s a tough question.
-I consider myself to be in reasonably good physical condition and I found the trek back to the car to be incredibly challenging, especially since the hardest part is at the very end.
+I consider myself to be in reasonably good physical condition.
+As such, I found the trek back to the car to be incredibly challenging, especially since the hardest part is at the very end.
 If you’ve never walked 10 miles at one time in your entire life, this might not be the best time to try.
 But if you hike or bike or run fairly regularly, you should be totally fine.

 Do I need to wear hiking boots?

-If you need good ankle support I would recommend wearing hiking boots.
+If you need good ankle support, I would recommend wearing hiking boots.
 The canyon floor is rocky so you won’t always have stable footing.
 However, you’ll be hiking in hot weather and hiking boots will make your feet even hotter.
-Check out our favorite hiking boot and shoe options here.
+Check out our favorite hiking boots and shoe options here.